SEKOIA-IO/intake-formats/doc/taxonomy.md

 ## Best Practices

-- When a raw event encompass a datetime, parse this information with a stage date and set result in the field `@timestamp`.
+- When a raw event encompasses a datetime, parse this information with a stage date and set result in the field `@timestamp`.
 - Define `event.category`, `event.type` and `event.kind` according to the [event categorization fields](https://www.elastic.co/guide/en/ecs/current/ecs-category-field-values-reference.html).
 - Define `event.category` and `event.type` as array.
 - As possible, define [`event.dataset`](https://www.elastic.co/guide/en/ecs/current/ecs-event.html#field-event-dataset).